AlexTWS/IaC-2/1.simple_web_server/README.md

   * Internet gateway attached to the VPC
   * EC2 instance placed in the puclic subnet and and configured using user data
   * Security groups for SSH access and web access to the EC2 instance

+After applying, proceed to visit the EC2 IP address and check the web page.